Intuitive Analyses via Drift Theory: Formal Explanations of our Simplifications

-\begin{theorem} The expected time to absorption of the original Moran process on $n$ individuals is $\bigO{n^2}$ when $r = 1$. \end{theorem} \begin{proof} We let $Y_t$ be the number of non-mutants in the population after $t$ iterations of the process.
-Thus, $(Y_t)_{\timePoint \in \Na}$ is a martingale and we have, for all $k \in \{1, \ldots, n - 1\}$,
+\begin{theorem} The expected time to absorption of the original Moran process on $n \in \Na+$ individuals is, \end{theorem} \begin{proof} Recall that $Y_t$ is the number of non-mutants in the population after $t \in \Na$ iterations of the process.
+We first consider the \textbf{case $\boldsymbol{r=1}$}.
+From \Cref{eq:moran-increase,eq:moran-decrease}, for all $t \in \Na$ and all $k \in [1, n - 1] \cap \Na$, we have that